neondatabase/website/content/docs/connect/connectivity-issues.md

 ## The endpoint ID is not specified

-With older clients and some native PostgreSQL clients, you may receive the following error:
+With older clients and some native PostgreSQL clients, you may receive the following error when attempting to connect to Neon:

 <CodeBlock shouldWrap>